- Home

 - There are many training interventions designed to support recruiting line managers, as they’re required to make recruitment decisions based on suitability for the job against the stated job criteria (as opposed to gender or any other protected characteristic).
 These include recruitment training for managers every six months.

-- We have appointed a Lead Consultant – Career Pathways to explore the best way to open and promote career paths for both young people and career changers.
-This will also highlight to existing colleagues the potential routes available for their career development within the National Trust for Scotland.
-We recognise that in the modern world of work, many individuals will develop their careers within several workplaces during their working lives.
-However, the People team want to ensure that the Trust is an attractive place for future talent for both career starters and career changers as well as individuals who want to develop their career in the Trust.
+- Our Lead Consultant – Career Pathways and Programmes explores the best way to open and promote career paths for both young people and career changers, and highlights to existing colleagues the potential routes available for their career development within the National Trust for Scotland.
+We recognise that in the modern world of work many individuals will develop their careers within several workplaces during their working lives.
+However, the People team want to ensure that Trust is an attractive place for future talent for both career starters and career changers, as well as individuals who want to develop their career in the Trust.

 - Every employee is managed effectively and fairly through an annual review of performance and target setting, with regular one-to-one meetings throughout the year.
 The performance review has an element of self-assessment, but is focused on a joint, collaborative approach from the manager and employee.
 The performance appraisal process informs pay progression decisions later in the calendar year.